East Aurora, New York: History

 The Millard Fillmore House, George and Gladys Scheidemantel House, and Roycroft Campus are listed on the National Register of Historic Places.
 The Adams family were the first settlers to stay a winter in East Aurora in 1804 and the family farm still stands today on Olean Road.

 Contemporary issues

 East Aurora was one of the first communities to successfully block a Walmart store, in 1995 and again in 1999.
 The act was led by a community group in an attempt to preserve the small town values, and help support privately owned businesses.
-Wegmans also attempted to come to East Aurora, but it was blocked by Tops, the only grocery store in East Aurora.
+Wegmans also attempted to come to East Aurora, but it was blocked by Tops, a grocery store in East Aurora.

 Geography

 East Aurora is located at 42°46′1″N 78°37′2″W (42.766809, -78.617121).

 According to the United States Census Bureau, the village has a total area of 2.5 sqmi, all land.

 Main Street in the village is U.S. Route 20A.